During her second week of sixth grade, my daughter came into my room and asked if she could start shaving her legs.

 When I put the ball back in her court, she continued opening up to me about a few other issues beyond shaving, such as body comparison and peer pressure from other girls.

 She was ready to shave, and there were no health reasons to make her wait.
+I just needed to know how to teach this girl to shave.

-Ensure safety and comfort
+2. Ensure safety and comfort.

 When it’s time to provide some guidance on the how-to’s of hair removal, “parents should establish a plan and make sure their daughter feels safe and comfortable,” says Carly Mentlik, a licensed counselor and founder of Empowering Girls—The Inner Rainbow Project.
 “Then, it can be included as part of her regular hygiene routine.”